-Here we are, the start of a new year.
-And the end of another.
-This is often the time we take a few moments to review our lives and examine our future as we ask ourselves these very basic questions: What the fuck am I doing?
+Here we are, the start of a new year; the end of another.
+This is often a time when we take a few moments to reflect on our lives and consider our future as we ask ourselves these very basic questions: What the fuck am I doing?
 Where am I going?
+Who do I want to be?
 Why should I care?
-Who do I want to be?
 And for me the answer is, I don’t really know what I’m doing or where I’m going.
 And I don’t know how to care.
 Other people care about these things.
 Sometimes I wish I were more like other people.
 Maybe my life would be easier then.
-Maybe my life would make sense.
+Perhaps my life would make sense.

-And this brings me to what I have determined to be my New Year’s resolution, as cliche as that is (since they never last).
+And this brings me to what I have determined to be my New Year’s resolution, as cliche as that is (since they never seem to last).
 But this time, I’m hoping, it does.
-This year I declare it my duty to learn to love myself more, to love my kids more and to love anyone of my choosing, regardless of proximity and reciprocity.
-I will love and I will forgive and I’ll start with me.
+This year I will learn to love and forgive others more, but I know that it must start with me.
 This is my rebirth: the acknowledgment that I will make mistakes.
 And sometimes they’ll be on purpose because I just can’t help myself.
-Sometimes… I like to destroy things just to make them beautiful again.
+Sometimes I like to destroy things just to make them beautiful again.
 I’ll run my fist into the mirror just to hear the glass shatter and watch the blood drip down my fragmented face.
 But that’s just me.
 Sometimes I’m frightened no one will understand anything I try to tell them.
-But maybe, if I work on trying to understand me, I might be better able to understand others and that is where I will find comfort: in knowing myself, becoming more self-assure, forgiving myself of all transgressions but not always without regret.
-I will forgive others, as well.
-I will forgive my kids for being kids and not being inside my head to know what I need from them at any given time.
+But maybe, if I work on trying to understand myself, I might be better able to forgive others when they’ve disappointed me.
+I will forgive other people for not being inside my head to know what I need from them at any given time.
 And I will forgive myself when I forget this.
-I will learn to accept the love I’m offered instead of scaring it away.
 I will learn to accept that I am worth being loved, for exactly who I am, fragmented and all.
-The process of my transformation may seem slowed by mistakes made, when really it is the lessons I choose to learn from every experience that make me who I am.
+The process of my metamorphosis may seem slowed by mistakes made, when really it is the lessons I choose to learn from every experience that make me who I am.
 And who I am is enough.

 Here’s to starting over.
 Again and again and again.
-Until you get it right.
+Until you learn the hard lesson of transformation.